Weyaaron/nvim-training/Readme.md

 This code-base may evolve to points where breaking changes will be made.
 As of 07-2024, I consider the userbase small enough to 'just do' them.
+The development happens on the branch dev, expect frequent force pushes and a lot of instability.
+Following it is discouraged.
 This may change in the future, let me know with suggestions for best practices :)